sashruthi/Web-pro/README.md

   Once the payment is successful, the receipt is generated.ard when the payment is successful the recipt is generated

 To run the project :

-    open the xampp control panel , start the apache and MySql go to the brower , Type localhost/projectname or /particular file name (eg.localhost/login.php
+    Step1: open the xampp control panel
+    Stpe2: start the Apache and MySQL servers
+    Step3: put your project in the correct folder your project must be inside:

+                 C:/xampp/htdocs/departmentalstore/file.php

+   Step4: open the browers either Chrome or Edge

+                  localhost/departmentalstore(This is for opening main page)
+                  localhost/departmentalstore/login.php(This is for opening specific file)

 These are some screenshots of my module:
     ![image alt](https://github.com/sashruthi/Web-pro/blob/e393748f9ec9f5780f309a5bf6475b3cf905201d/Screenshot%202025-11-28%20002319.png)